Skylight Maintenance - Diagnosis and Repair Tips

 How to Repair Skylight Cracks

 Fortunately, repairing skylight cracks is easier than fixing the insulated seals or flashing.
-Follow these steps to repair crack in the glass:
+Follow these steps to repair a crack in the glass:

 - Before you can repair the crack, clean the area thoroughly with a window detergent and a soft cloth.